Toxic foam floods the streets of Bangalore

 New Delhi (CNN)In the southern Indian city of Bangalore, where April temperatures can reach up to 39 degrees Celsius (103 degrees Fahrenheit), the arrival of cooling monsoon rain is something to be celebrated.

-But recently, the rain has resulted in another, less welcome phenomenon, toxic foam.
+But recently, the rain has resulted in another, less welcome phenomenon: toxic foam.

-The white puffy foam, which carries with it a variety of health problems for residents -- as well as a pungent and inescapable stench -- began spilling out of Varthur Lake, located near the city's busy Whitfield Main Road intersection, Saturday.
+The white puffy foam, which carries with it a variety of health problems for residents -- as well as a pungent and inescapable stench -- began spilling out of Varthur Lake, located near the city's busy Whitfield Road intersection, Saturday.

 A protective wire fence had been erected around the foamy banks of the lake and nearby rivers, but proved of little use as the winds picked up, carrying the foam above the fence and onto the streets.